As schools decide to reopen or go virtual, Europe’s short-term closures suggest long-term costs

 One country where testing continued, though, was the Netherlands.
 When the pandemic first hit, Dutch students participated in virtual learning for eight weeks before their school buildings reopened.
 Per Engzell, a researcher at Oxford University’s Leverhulme Centre for Demographic Science, says those weeks were a waste in terms of academic learning.

 “What we learned from our study is that children learned basically nothing at home,” Engzell said.
-“And it’s clear that this learning loss has not been completely recovered, even now, one-and-a-half years later.”
+“And it’s clear that this learning loss has not been completely recovered, even now, 1½ years later.”

 He found in his April 2021 study that elementary students performed on average 20 percent worse on tests than the equivalent cohorts had for the three years before the pandemic.
 Losses were 60 percent worse for students from low-income families.
 The Netherlands has spent billions on tutoring, counseling and summer programming for children, but that extra support has not yet caught them up.

 Researchers in Denmark report more of a mixed picture.
 Danish elementary school students had only a month of virtual learning before the country became the first in Europe to reopen classrooms in April 2020.
-Over the course of different lockdowns, they have been out about eight weeks.
+Over the course of various lockdowns, they have been out about eight weeks.
 Jesper Fels Birkelund, a sociologist at the University of Copenhagen, found that those elementary students didn’t experience any setbacks in reading, with many making significant gains.

 As the pandemic rages on, families get good news on schools but a longer wait on vaccines for the youngest